Scotland on Track

 Edinburgh, Scotland’s showcase capital and rail hub, is an easy and frequent ride from London (about 4 ½ hours).
 Glasgow—just a short 45 minutes away—is also well worth a visit.
 But above it all (literally), Scotland is best known for its scenically rugged and mountainous Highlands and hundreds of freshwater inland lochs.
 Inverness, nestled in the north and the capital of the Highlands, is accessible by train from Glasgow or Edinburgh in about four hours.
 The train line continues towards seafaring Wick, almost at the north end of Scotland, and home to the “world’s shortest street” (a scant two-plus yards).
 Other popular destinations like Aberdeen, Perth, or Kyle of Lochalsh are also easily reached by train.

-If you’re considering traveling with a pass, review your choices carefully as British passes offer a variety of money-saving geographical options.
+If you’re considering traveling with a pass, review the BritRail Pass options, which have a variety of money-saving geographical choices.
 So you can shed as few (British) pounds as you’d like.

 For more information on Scotland contact the Scotland Tourist Board.